 If these measures do not help, your provider may recommend injections of certain medicines to reduce swelling around the nerve.
 Other medicines may be prescribed to help reduce the stabbing pains due to nerve irritation.

-Nerve pain is very difficult to treat.
-If you have ongoing problems with pain, you may want to see a neurologist or a pain specialist to ensure that you have access to the widest range of treatment options.
+Nerve pain may be very difficult to treat.
+If you have ongoing problems with pain, you may want to see a physiatrist (specialist in rehabilitation) or a pain specialist to ensure that you have access to the widest range of treatment options.

 Often, sciatica gets better on its own.
 But it is common for it to return.